 In Rice, the plaintiffs contested their exclusion from registering and voting (1) in elections for [Office of Hawaiian Affairs] trustees (the "Trustees Election") and (2) in a special election that asked whether the Hawaiian people should elect delegates to propose a native Hawaiian government (the "Special Election"), 528 U.S. at 510.
-The public issue at stake in Rice was thus identical to the public issue in this case: the potential self-governance of the Native Hawaiian people.
-The only difference is that here, instead of conducting the election itself, the State of Hawaii has equipped a private nonprofit entity with a state-run voter registry and over \$2,000,000 in public funds so that it may conduct the very same election.
-Nevertheless, the government has been operating a brazenly racially discriminatory voter registration process.
-Also, like the plaintiffs in Rice, the plaintiffs here are excluded from registering to vote with a government office and then voting solely because they do not satisfy the racial classification of a "Native Hawaiian" under Hawaiian law.
-Thus, Hawaii is attempting to use a private entity as its proxy to conduct the very same election that was condemned by the Supreme Court in Rice.
+The public issue at stake in Rice was thus identical to the public issue in this case: the potential self-governance of the Native Hawaiian people.2 The only difference is that here, instead of conducting the election itself, the State of Hawaii has equipped a private nonprofit entity with a state-run voter registry and over \$2,000,000 in public funds so that it may conduct the very same election.

-&lt;sup>1 Earlier this year, this Court reaffirmed that excluding non-natives from nativeonly elections creates a concrete and particularized injury because the outcome of such elections will affect non-natives, who "doubtless[ly] ha[ve] views as to whether change is appropriate, and, if so, what that change should be."
+2 Earlier this year, the Ninth Circuit reaffirmed that excluding non-natives from native-only elections creates a concrete and particularized injury because the outcome of such elections will affect non-natives, who "doubtless[ly] ha[ve] views as to whether change is appropriate, and, if so, what that change should be."
 Davis v.
 Guam, 785 F.3d 1311, 1315 (9th Cir.
 2015).